dereke/koda/README.markdown

 Response:[{"href":"/trucks/4db0dedb387f7123c9000001","title":"4db0dedb387f7123c9000001","rel":"full"},{"href":"/trucks/smallblueone","title":"smallblueone","rel":"full"}]
 `

 *Note* The url for a given resource will either be the internal Mongo ID, or a specifically chosen 'friendly' url.
-This is determined by the field '_koda_ref', discussed further below.
+This is determined by the field 'alias', discussed further below.
-*Note* The value of title will either be '_koda_title', '_koda_ref', or the Mongo ID, in that order or precedence.
+*Note* The value of title will either be '_koda_title', 'alias', or the Mongo ID, in that order or precedence.

 ###Documents